-Ex-Michigan House speaker denies sex assault allegation
+Ex-Mich. lawmaker denies assault allegation, admits affairs

 The woman, 26, is one of Chatfield’s sister-in-laws, her lawyer Jamie White said.
 She filed a complaint in late December with the Lansing Police Department.
 State police in northern Michigan are investigating since the accusations cover jurisdictions outside the city.

-White said Thursday that the alleged assaults began when her client was a 14 or 15-year-old girl attending Northern Michigan Baptist Bible Church and Northern Michigan Christian Academy near Burt Lake, about 60 miles (100 kilometers) northeast of Traverse City.
-Chatfield, 33, was a teacher and the school’s athletic director at the time before winning election to the Legislature in 2014.
-He left after 2020 due to House term limits.
+White said Thursday that the alleged assaults began when his client was a 14 or 15-year-old girl attending Northern Michigan Baptist Bible Church and Northern Michigan Christian Academy near Burt Lake, about 60 miles (100 kilometers) northeast of Traverse City.

+Chatfield, 33, was a teacher and the athletic director at the time before winning election to the Legislature in 2014.
+His father is the pastor, school superintendent and a teacher.

-Michigan defines first-degree criminal sexual conduct — the most serious offense — to include a specific prohibition against a teacher assaulting a student under 16.
+Michigan’s legal age of consent is 16.
+First-degree criminal sexual conduct — the most serious offense — is defined to include a specific prohibition against a teacher assaulting a student under 16.

+“She was a child,” White said.
+“She was not of the age of consent. … The idea that he rose to the highest levels of our state government is just appalling to me.
+We have to take a look at how that happened.”

+Chatfield left the House after 2020 due to term limits.
+He was hired to run an economic development group in southwestern Michigan but quickly resigned amid backlash over his previous opposition to adding LGBTQ protections to the state’s civil rights law.

 Follow David Eggert at https:/twitter.com/DavidEggert00